Churchill

 AreaSearch analysis of residential development drivers sees Churchill recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Compared to the Rest of Vic., Churchill has similar development levels per person, maintaining market equilibrium consistent with surrounding areas.
-However, development activity has moderated in recent periods.
-All recent development has consisted of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
-The estimated population count of 378 people per dwelling approval reflects its quiet, low activity development environment.
-By 2041, Churchill is projected to grow by 1,782 residents.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+All current activity consists of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
+The estimated population per dwelling approval in Churchill is 378 people, reflecting its quiet, low activity development environment.
+By 2041, Churchill is projected to grow by 1,760 residents.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development